 Difference Between Active Listening and Passive Listening

 Effective listening skills are absolutely essential for good communication.
 There are two kinds of listeners: passive and active.
 While both types of listening form an important part of communication, active listening promotes better relational outcomes.
-This blog will uncover the major difference between active and passive listening.
+This blog will uncover the major differences between active and passive listening.

 Tabular Comparison - Active Listening vs Passive Listening